AT-001 – Training and Awareness

 Office of Cybersecurity is responsible for building the training curriculum for any given year and/or group.

-System Owners / Department Heads are responsible to ensure that the part of the UTHSC workforce that report to them complete training in a timely manner.
+System Owners / Department Heads are responsible for ensuring that the part of the UTHSC workforce that report to them complete training in a timely manner.

-Workforce is any employee, faculty and staff, that has been assigned training is required to complete the training in the time allowed to do so.
+UTHSC Workforce is responsible for completing any training assigned in the time allowed to do so.

 Standard

-4. The topics of the security training will be selected and adapted based upon the users’ role.
+3. The topics of the security training will be selected based upon the highest risks to the University.
 Additional topics may be addressed at the discretion of the specific areas of the UTHSC.
-These topics are documented in Procedure-InfoSec-AT-001.03-UTHSC Information Security Training.

 References

-UTSA Security Awareness, Training, and Education Policy [IT0123]
+2. UTSA IT0123 – Security Awareness, Training, and Education